riinuots/markdown/README.md

 tinytex::install_tinytex()

 ```
 What's going on here: we've installed the package called `tinytex`, but we need to run its function `install_tinytex()` to  install Tex.
-Tinytex is a package that helps us install Tex.
+Tinytex is a package that helps us install Tex, which is required to produce PDF output.